EMPLOYER: Russell Richardson

 COURSE: Digitial Marketing Apprenticeship

-Gracie Smith, 21, has discovered her passion for marketing after starting an apprenticeship with The Source Academy that has allowed her to flourish and make a real impact in her workplace.
+Gracie Smith, 21, has discovered her passion for marketing after starting a Digital Marketing Apprenticeship with The Source Academy that has allowed her to flourish and make a real impact in her workplace.

 Gracie started her job with the family owned paper recycling company, Russell Richardson, 11 months ago, while working towards a Level 3 in Marketing.